 - Buffalo Mountain: Take a hike up to Buffalo Mountain for incredible views and enjoy a picnic in the fresh spring breeze.

-- Yee-Haw Brewing Company: Sample local brews at the taproom and enjoy the ambiance of the 130-year-old Tweetsie train station which houses this location.
+- Yee-Haw Brewing Company: Sample local brews at the taproom and enjoy the ambiance of the 130-year-old Tweetsie train station that houses this location.
+The restored depot offers a glimpse into Tweetsie railroad history, once part of the East Tennessee & Western North Carolina Railroad (1881–1950), adding a layer of heritage to the experience.

 - Watauga Lake: hit a spring hiking trail nestled among the Appalachian Mountains or do some fishing in the stunning blue waters.